isomerpages/moe-sengkangsec/_our-breakthroughs/Alumni.md

 <p><strong>Sim Yu Xiang</strong>
 </p>
 <p>Sim Yu Xiang is a dynamic advocate for inclusivity and is also known by
 his stage name Sky Shen.
-Passionate about connecting mainstream and marginalised communities, Yu Xiang leverages multiple mediums including writing, hosting, performing and livestreaming to raise awareness about disability inclusion.
+Passionate about connecting mainstream and marginalized communities, Yu Xiang leverages multiple mediums including writing, hosting, performing and livestreaming to raise awareness about disability inclusion.
 In 2024, he&nbsp;composed a theme song&nbsp;<em>March On,&nbsp;</em>in